gutschilla/elixir-pdf-generator/README.md

 like `--foo=bar` to be split up as `["--foo", "bar"]`.
 Since this library makes heavy use of command line parameters, I intend to bump the Elixir version to 1.7 for that reason, starting with v0.6.0.

+# Contributing

+Contributions (Issues, PRs…) are more than welcome.
+Please ave a quick read at the [Contribution tips](./Contribution.md), though.
+It's basically about scope and kindness.